skip to content

 • Students who have not taken out a loan who are otherwise eligible to receive loans from either SFE or a US/Canadian loan

-• Students with high living costs, which cannot be reasonably justified
+• Students with high living costs that cannot be reasonably justified

 Please note that applications which do not meet the above eligibility criteria will be rejected.

-* In exceptional cases, Autism Assessments may be funded by the Crane’s Fund if it is determined that they will need adjustments in addition to the standard exam access arrangements or an AMA.
-The student would have to enquire with the Student Funding and Fee Policy team regarding their eligibility and provide:
+* In exceptional cases, Autism Assessments may be funded by the Crane Medical Fund if it is determined that they will need adjustments in addition to the standard exam access arrangements or an AMA.
+The student would have to enquire with the Student Funding and Fee Policy Team regarding their eligibility and provide:

-1. A GP letter dated in the last 3 months
+1. A GP letter dated within the last 3 months

 2. A letter from the ADRC in the last 3 months stating what additional arrangements are needed and why an autism assessment is needed beyond the usual educational diagnosis

-3. The usual College Tutor form and Application form if invited to apply.
+3. The College Tutor form and Application form, if invited to apply.

-All queries would have to be assessed by the student funding team and the Apothecary before the student is invited to apply to the fund.
-The team will also check with the ADRC if this case meets their criteria for additional assessment arrangements.
+All queries would have to be considered by the Student Funding and Fee Policy Team and the Apothecary before the student is invited to apply to the Fund.
+The team will also establish whether the case meets the ADRC's criteria for additional assessment arrangements.

 Application Requirements

-Please note the below documents are required to be submitted with your application:
+The below documents are required to be submitted with your application.

 GP Letter Requirements

-• A supporting GP letter dated within the last 3 months confirming the GP’s awareness of the treatment needed or a clinical diagnosis, as well as an explicit recommendation for the treatment must be provided with the application.
-This does not need to be bespoke and can just be a referral letter.
-If there is a fee for the letter, please approach your College for support with this.
+• A supporting GP letter dated within the last 3 months confirming the GP’s awareness of the treatment needed or a clinical diagnosis, as well as an explicit recommendation for the treatment.
+This can just be a referral letter.
+If there is a fee for the letter, please approach your College for support.

-• Additional recommendations can be provided from another suitably qualified professional in addition to the GP letter, but this is not a requirement.
+• Additional recommendations can be provided from another suitably qualified NHS practitioner in addition to the GP letter, but this is not a requirement.

 College Tutor Requirements

-• Applications must be supported by a statement submitted by a College Tutor which confirms how the applicant’s illness is affecting their studies.
+• Applications must be supported by a College Tutor statement that confirms how the applicant’s illness is affecting their studies.
 College Tutors can use supervisors' assessments of the student's progress to explain how the student's illness is affecting their studies.

 Application Process

-2. Discuss your application with your College Tutor and share with them any necessary information requested
+Step 2.
+Discuss the application with your College Tutor and share with them any necessary information requested

 Application Outcomes

-You will be notified of the results of your application at the end of the following month after you have applied to the fund.
-For example if you applied to the fund in October 2024, you should expect to receive an outcome by the 30th November 2024.
+You will be notified of your application outcome at the end of the following month after you have applied to the fund.
+For example, a student applying to the Fund in October can expect to receive an outcome via email by 30 November.

-Successful applications will be notified via email.
-Applicants have 1 year from the date of their outcome email to claim their award.
+Applicants have one year from the date of their outcome email (the award date) to claim their award.

 FAQs

-Students can apply to the Crane Fund any time from 1 October up to 31 August.
+Students can apply to the Crane Medical Fund any time from 1 October up to 31 August.

 No, only treatment costs incurred after the award was granted will be supported.
 Retrospective applications will be declined.

-No, the Crane Fund will only support medical treatment provided by UK-based clinicians.
+No, the Crane Medical Fund will only support medical treatment provided by UK-based clinicians.

 The application process is managed by the Student Funding and Fee Policy Team and applications are carefully reviewed by a Medical Advisor (also referred to as the Apothecary).

-• How many times can I apply to the Crane Fund?
+How many times can I apply to the Crane Medical Fund?

-There is no limit on the amount of applications you can make to the fund.
-However, the maximum amount that can be awarded per academic year is £1800.
-If you have already received awards totalling £1800 in an academic year, you will be ineligible to receive further funding.
+There is no limit on the number of applications you can make to the fund.
+However, the maximum amount that can be awarded per academic year is £1,800.
+If you have already received awards totalling £1,800 in an academic year, you will be ineligible to receive further funding.

-Please contact your college and inform them of your situation.
-They should be able to assist you with this.
+Please contact your College and inform them of your situation.
+They should be able to assist you.

-• I have additional information in support of my application.
-Where shall I send this?
+I have additional information in support of my application.
+Where shall I send it?

 To check on the progress of your application, please contact financialassistance@admin.cam.ac.uk

-The Student Funding and Fee Policy Team manage the administration of the Crane Fund.
-Please contact them here: financialassistance@admin.cam.ac.uk
+The Student Funding and Fee Policy Team manage the administration of the Crane Medical Fund.
+Please contact them at financialassistance@admin.cam.ac.uk

-You should expect to hear an outcome for your application within a month*, provided that we have been provided with the required information.
+You should expect to hear an outcome for your application within a month*, provided that we have received all the required information.
 You will receive an email notifying you of the outcome.

 *Please note that during exceptionally busy periods, processing times may take longer.